dchu3/dex-app-telegram/README.md

 - **Multi-Source Data:** Uses a combination of DexScreener, Etherscan, Blockscout (for Base chain), and CoinGecko to ensure data accuracy and reliability.
 - **Asynchronous & Robust:** Uses `asyncio` and `aiohttp` for efficient, non-blocking network requests with proper rate-limiting.
 - **Configurable:** Allows users to set various parameters such as chains, tokens, scan interval, and profitability thresholds.
-- **Twitter Integration:** Optionally post generated signals to a configured Twitter account.
+- **Twitter Integration:** Optionally post generated signals to a configured Twitter account once the momentum score clears a configurable floor.
 - **Optional Auto-Trade:** Experimental hook can prepare Aerodrome ↔ Uniswap swaps when enabled.

 ## How It Works